RESEARCH

 Glyphosate Residual Trend in Reforested Stands

 Glyphosate is a non-selective herbicide approved for use in Alberta for the control of vegetation necessary to meet reforestation objectives.
 There are concerns about the persistence of glyphosate residues in plants, and what this might mean when plant parts (leaves, shoots, berries) might be consumed.
-In this project, the residual herbicide abundance trend with time will be investigated in operationally treated stands, and compared among plants of interest.
+Completed in June 2025, this project investigated the residual herbicide abundance trend over time in operational treated stands, and compared among plants of interest.